awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/getting-started-with-sse.md

 **To enable server\-side encryption for a Kinesis stream**

-1. Sign in to the AWS Management Console and open the [Amazon Kinesis Streams console](http://console.aws.amazon.com/kinesis/home?region=us-east-1#/streams/list)\.
+1. Sign in to the AWS Management Console and open the [Amazon Kinesis Data Streams console](http://console.aws.amazon.com/kinesis/home?region=us-east-1#/streams/list)\.

 1. Create or select a Kinesis stream in the AWS Management Console\.